-Connection to the Graduate School Undergraduate School of Informatics and Mathematical Science Dept. of Advanced Mathematical Sciences Dept. of Intelligence Science and Technology Dept. of Social Informatics Dept. of Communications and Computer Engineering
+Connection to the Graduate School Graduate School of Engineering Dept. of Applied Mathematics and Physics Dept. of Systems Science Dept. of Advanced Mathematical Sciences Dept. of Intelligence Science and Technology Dept. of Social Informatics Dept. of Communications and Computer Engineering